wes-brooks/parallel/parallel-talk/slides.md

 - Run each piece
 - Compile the results into a single data structure

-Condor only does steps two and three, but you can use dozens or hundreds of processors at once
+Condor only does steps two and three, but you can use dozens or hundreds of processors at once.